-But do they wish to say that it is good that an acre of land should sell dear in proportion to what it will produce? that is false; for this price is so much taken from him who is going to work this acre, thus it is to say, that it is advantageous to take from this useful was a past of his means, and often to render his enterprize impossible by sugmenting its expenses.
-Experience and reason declare equally against this mistake. this principle would often be very embarrassing in matters of loan : it would require attention to many circumstances of difficult estimate, and especially to the degree of risk run by the lender in parting with his funds.
-At least.
-I would wish in this supposition for still stronger reasons, that the rents of land should be comprised under the same rule; for there is no risk of the funds being carried off.
+But do they wish to say that it is good that an acre of land should sell dear in proportion to what it will produce? that is false; for this price is so much taken from him who is going to work this acre, thus it is to say, that it is advantageous to take from this useful man a part of his means, and often to render his enterprize impossible by augmenting its expenses.
+Experience and reason declare equally against this mistake. usurious and illicit the rents of farms which exceed a certain price.
+Moreover, to fix the rate of interest is not a mean of diminishing it; on the contrary, it is only in some manner to invite to dissimulation: for the lender will always require the most he can get for the enjoyment of his capital; and he will also be indemnified for the risk he runs in eluding an imprudent and even an unjust law.
+The only mean of diminishing the price of the interest of money is to make the mass of a nation rich, that thus there may be large sums to be lent, and that industrious men nevertheless have little need of borrowing.

+Instead of fixing the rate of interest, we might perhaps extend to this kind of convention the principle of damage for more than the half, which, in certain cases, authorises the annulment of engagements; but the application of this principle would often be very embarrassing in matters of loan: it would require attention to many circumstances of difficult estimate, and especially to the degree of risk run by the lender in parting with his funds.
+At least, I would wish in this supposition for still stronger reasons, that the rents of land should be comprised under the same rule; for there is no risk of the funds being carried off.
 But I would always prefer that individuals should be left entirely free in their conventions.